 Heim was born in 1957 in Alliance, Ohio, and currently resides in Umatilla, Florida.
 Her earliest work from 1979-89 can best be characterized as passive and analytical – a state which would change profoundly from 1989-91 when she experienced first hand, Zen brush painting, psychotherapy and emotional release techniques – new areas of interest that freed her both emotionally and intellectually – body and soul.

 Picasso once said, “It took me four years to paint like Raphael, but a lifetime to paint like a child.”
 Essentially, this is what happened with Heim.
 That free thinking, non-prejudiced, eyes wide open approach that most of us last felt as a child took over her stagnant painting process.

 Heim was moving away from being a non-descript observer/painter to a passionate, bold and impulsive Action Painter like her forbearers.
 She likes to state it as a feel first, think second methodology that many art lovers will find quite refreshing and honest since so many are concerned only with fame and fortune.

-Over the past eight years Heim has moved into the realm of public art turning her meditative, gestural twodimensional works into three-dimensional steel.
+Over the past ten years, Brenda Heim has moved into the realm of public art turning her meditative, gestural two-dimensional works into three-dimensional steel.
 This transition, which sometimes occurs with co-creator, sculptor Doug Hays, leaves us with an even greater understanding of Heim’s emphasis when it comes to free and fluid thinking.